nieuwmijnleven/JPlus/README.md

 | **Concise Syntax**            | smart casts and more for clearer and shorter code      |

 ---

+## 🚧 Project Status: MVP

+Please note that **JPlus is currently in its MVP (Minimum Viable Product) stage**.
+This means the language is still under active development, features may be incomplete or subject to change, and bugs may exist.

+We welcome feedback, bug reports, and contributions from the community to help shape and improve JPlus into a stable and powerful language.

+---

 ## ⚙️ Installation & Execution

 Follow these steps to get started with JPlus and run example programs.